mijuc/CCFL2LED/README.md

 # Choosing an LED strip

 We recommend using a strip with 120 LEDs per meter.
 It’s also possible to implement the mod with a 60 LEDs/m strip, but the brightness will be noticeably lower.
 LED's must be 6500k color.
+Testing of different sizes of LED strip is in progress...
 # Power Supply

 A maximum of 36W is required (typically around 30W depending on screen size and number of LEDs).
 There are two input options, selectable via a switch.
 The USB-C Power Delivery input uses the CH224K chip configured for a 12V output, so it's crucial to ensure that your adapter supports 12V PD — otherwise, it will not work.
 The second input is a standard DC jack (5.5mm outer, 2.0mm inner, center-positive) with a 12V power supply.